-An airline credit card can offer rewards like money off flights and seat upgrades.
-For many, you’ll pay an annual fee to reap these benefits, however there are some that waive the fee the first year, or don’t charge one at all.
+An airline credit card can offer rewards such as money off flights and seat upgrades.
+For many, you’ll pay an annual fee to reap these benefits, but there are some that waive the fee the first year, or don’t charge one at all.
 This can save you anywhere from $70 to $450 a year.

 Compare airline credit cards with no annual fee